April 11, 1976: Apple releases its first computer, the Apple-1.

 Apple-1: The first Apple computer

-Wozniak started working on the Apple-1 as a hobby, with no goal beyond showing it off to the people at the local Homebrew Computer Club, which he attended.
+Wozniak started working on the Apple-1 as a hobby, with no goal beyond showing it off to the people at the local Homebrew Computer Club, which he attended in Menlo Park, California.

 “I did this computer … to show the people at Homebrew that it was possible to build a very affordable computer — a real computer you could program for the price of the Altair — with just a few chips,” Wozniak recalled in his autobiography, iWoz.

 Jobs convinced Woz they would do better building and selling the Apple-1 rather than giving away the designs.
 Jobs approached Paul Terrell, who owned The Byte Shop in nearby Mountain View, California, one of the first personal computer stores.

 Terrell rejected Jobs’ first suggestion that the Apple-1 should come in kit form.
 He told Jobs that, with computers becoming more mainstream, people wanted to buy fully assembled machines.